cahartanto/GettingandCleaningData/Codebook.md

 ##Data
-Full description where the data was obtained can be found at :http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Full description where the data was obtained can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 The data for this project can be found at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ##Dataset